Chapter 7: The Research Question

 - Controls: Tempo, artist popularity

-Example 3 (Comparative): “How does parasocial language use differ between K-pop fans and country music fans in Reddit fan communities, and does this difference persist when controlling for age and gender?”
+Example 3 (Comparative, music): “How does parasocial language use differ between K-pop fans and country music fans in Reddit fan communities, and does this difference persist when controlling for age and gender?”

 - Variables: Parasocial language